ppwa-io/sustainability-skills-library/regenag-research-synthesis/regen-research-synthesis-skill.md

 # Regenerative Agriculture Research Synthesis — Skill

-**Description:** Searches and synthesises recent peer-reviewed evidence on regenerative agriculture outcomes — filtered by crop type, geography, and farming system — to support a specific sourcing or procurement decision.
+**Description:** Searches and synthesises recent peer-reviewed evidence on regenerative agriculture outcomes, filtered by crop type, geography, and farming system, to support a specific sourcing or procurement decision.
 Produces a concise, cited evidence brief ready for internal use or client presentation.

 **When to use:** When one is making an evidence-based case for regenerative sourcing for a specific crop or region, and the available literature feels scattered, inaccessible, or too academic to use directly in a business context.